 Dr. Michael Wang, a University of Miami professor who has used the awake procedure on patients with severe disc height collapse, noted an average operative time of nearly two hours.
 The average hospital stay among patients who had the procedure was 1.4 nights, significantly less than what’s normally required with conventional surgery.
 With traditional open surgery, the average hospital stay is 4.2 days.
 Even with a minimally invasive procedure where the patient is not awake, the average stay is 3.5 days.

 The awake minimally invasive procedure incorporates enhanced recovery after surgery (ERAS) protocols to further reduce recovery time.
 It’s a team approach to fast-tracking patients through the surgical and recovery process in a way that benefits the needs of the patient.
-While this approach to spine surgery is still in its infancy, early results are promising for patients who dread the recovery period following surgery.
+While it comes to spine surgery, Los Angeles surgeons suggests early results are promising for patients who dread the recovery period following surgery.
 Minimally invasive techniques, in general, often mean:

 - Less damage to surrounding muscles